 I use a Mac Mini in the living room for audio, video, and web browsing.
 It is connected to the TV and the stereo.
 The Mini's iTunes music collection replaced our CD shuffle player.
-The Mini's screen saver is set to show photographs from Photos.
-I currently have about 9000 music tracks (over 1000 albums) in iTunes, and about 8000 photographs in Photos: usually I let the Mini pick them at random.
+The Mini's screen saver is set to show photographs at random from about 10,000 pictures.
+I currently have about 11,000 music tracks (over 1300 albums) in iTunes: usually I let the Mini pick them at random.

 A Mac Mini can drive a high-definition TV easily.
 The highest screen resolution of HD TVs is 1920 x 1080 pixels.
 The Mac supports "1080p" resolution.
 I chose a TV that would display true 1080p in "dot for dot" mode over an HDMI input.
 Sony and Sharp make models that will work.
 The best screen size depends on viewing distance: you have to sit pretty far back from a really big TV.
 LCD seems like the best bet: plasma TVs are cheaper but have problems with burn-in and get dimmer after a few years.
 Look for fast response (which cuts down on ghosting).